sorianopanos/sorianopanos.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is David Soriano-Paños and I currently work as a Juan de la Cierva postdoctoral researcher in the [Alephsys](http://alephsyslab.com) group at [Universitat Rovira i Virgili](https://www.urv.cat/en/).
-Before, I obtain
+I am physicist working on the characterization of social and  biological processes through the lens of complex systems science.
+I am currently a Juan de la Cierva postdoctoral researcher at [Universitat Rovira i Virgili](https://www.urv.cat/en/).
+Previously, I obtained my PhD in Physics in 2021 at [University of Zaragoza](unizar.es) and an independent PONTE postdoctoral fellow at the former Gulbenkian Institute for Science (now [Gulbenkian Institute of Molecular Medicine](https://gimm.pt))

 A data-driven personal website
 ======